QMTesting/qmtesting.github.io/_posts/2025-10-01-mastering-software-testing-effectively-within-the-sdlc.md

 - Performing unit testing to validate individual components.

+##### Example:
-##### Example: Developers code the shopping cart functionality, ensuring it can add, remove, and update products smoothly.
+Developers code the shopping cart functionality, ensuring it can add, remove, and update products smoothly.

-4. Testing
+### 4. Testing

 Testing ensures that the application not only works but also works as intended.
 It is not a single step but an ongoing activity that verifies functionality, usability, performance, and security.

-Types of testing include:
+### Types of testing include:

+#### Unit Testing:
-Unit Testing – checking individual pieces of code.
+checking individual pieces of code.

+#### Integration Testing:
-Integration Testing – ensuring different modules work together.
+ensuring different modules work together.

+#### System Testing:
-System Testing – validating the end-to-end flow.
+validating the end-to-end flow.

-User Acceptance Testing (UAT) – verifying that the software meets real-world expectations.
+#### User Acceptance Testing (UAT):
+verifying that the software meets real-world expectations.

 Testing is crucial because even a small bug can lead to failures in production, poor user experience, and costly fixes.

-5. Deployment
+### 5. Deployment

 Once testing confirms the software’s stability, it is deployed into the live environment.
 Depending on the project, deployment may be:

+#### Phased:
-Phased – rolled out to a small group first.
+rolled out to a small group first.

+#### Full Deployment:
-Full Deployment – released to all users simultaneously.
+released to all users simultaneously.

+#### Continuous Deployment (CD):
-Continuous Deployment (CD) – frequent automatic releases using DevOps pipelines.
+frequent automatic releases using DevOps pipelines.

 Deployment also involves configuration, monitoring tools, and rollback strategies in case of issues.

-6. Maintenance and Support
+### 6. Maintenance and Support

 Software development doesn’t end at deployment.
 Continuous maintenance ensures the product remains relevant and functional.

-Key tasks include:
+#### Key tasks include:

-Fixing bugs discovered after release.
+- Fixing bugs discovered after release.

-Applying security patches.
+- Applying security patches.

-Adding new features based on user feedback.
+- Adding new features based on user feedback.

-Monitoring performance for scalability.
+- Monitoring performance for scalability.

-The SDLC Process in Action
+- The SDLC Process in Action

-The SDLC emphasizes a structured process to bring consistency and efficiency:
+### The SDLC emphasizes a structured process to bring consistency and efficiency:

+#### Planning:
-Planning: Define project scope, cost, and timelines.
+Define project scope, cost, and timelines.

+#### Execution:
-Execution: Carry out coding, testing, and deployment activities.
+Carry out coding, testing, and deployment activities.

-Monitoring and Controlling: Track progress, manage risks, and make course corrections.
+#### Monitoring and Controlling:
+Track progress, manage risks, and make course corrections.

+#### Closing:
-Closing: Finalize documentation, gather feedback, and prepare for long-term maintenance.
+Finalize documentation, gather feedback, and prepare for long-term maintenance.

 This process ensures that no phase is skipped and that teams can measure progress against clear goals.